kirti-21536/python_ml_course_2025/python_ml_assignments/assignment_5/README.md

 - Decision Trees can handle complex patterns but might overfit if not pruned.

+## Task 4: Conceptual Questions and answers on Decision Trees

 ## Task 5: Decision Tree on Titanic Dataset
 - Used Titanic dataset from Seaborn.
 - Preprocessed missing values and encoded 'sex' and 'embarked' columns.